truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 !!! example "Want to participate?"

-    <a href="https://learn.classy.org/classy-live-mobile-app-closed-beta.html">Sign up</a> to join the waitlist for the Classy Live Mobile App and Reader M2 Closed Beta.
+    <a href="https://learn.classy.org/classy-live-mobile-app-closed-beta.html">Sign up</a> to join the beta program for the Classy Live Mobile App and Reader M2 Closed Beta.

 ## M2 card reader